skoczen/will/docs/improve.md

 * Improvement: `@will pugs` thankfully works again, thanks to [gordol](https://github.com/gordol).
 * Improvement: Blacklisted modules aren't even attempted to be imported, thanks to [BrianGallew](https://github.com/BrianGallew).
+* Improvement: Will now no longer gets stuck if organizations have more than 2000(!) hipchat rooms, courtesy of [woparry](https://github.com/woparry).
+* Improvement: V2 API calls for multiple rooms now properly uses `max-results` and doesn't hang, thanks to [chillipeper](https://github.com/chillipeper).
 * Improvement: Much-improved test runners, and proper case for Bitbucket, thanks to [mark-adams](https://github.com/mark-adams).